polywrap/documentation/src/docs/tutorials/create-wraps/default-plugins.md

 - Logger
 - Concurrent

-In this guide, we'll show you what it's like to import these default plugins into your wrapper, and explain what some commonly used plugins do.
+In this guide, we'll show you what it's like to import these default plugins into your wrap, and explain what some commonly used plugins do.

 ## Import to schema
-We'll use one of the default plugins, HTTP, to show how you can import its modules into your wrapper's schema (`schema.graphql` file).
-We typically import plugins into a schema by importing the interface they implement and letting users of the wrapper decide which plugin to use.
+We'll use one of the default plugins, HTTP, to show how you can import its modules into your wrap's schema (`schema.graphql` file).
+We typically import plugins into a schema by importing the interface they implement and letting users of the wrap decide which plugin to use.

 `#import { Module, Request } into Http from "wrap://ens/wraps.eth:http@1.1.0"`